kcp-dev/kcp/config/examples/virtualresources/README.md

     kubectl create -f config/examples/virtualresources/apiresourceschema-virtualmachine.yaml
    ```

-4. Create an APIExport for the virtual machines and the CachedResourceEndpointSlice that references it:
+4. Create an APIExport for the virtual machines and the ClusterCachedResourceEndpointSlice that references it:

     ```bash
     kubectl create -f config/examples/virtualresources/apiexport.yaml
-    kubectl create -f config/examples/virtualresources/cached-resource-instances-endpointslice.yaml
+    kubectl create -f config/examples/virtualresources/cluster-cached-resource-instances-endpointslice.yaml
    ```

 5. Create a consumer workspace, where we will consume the virtual machines: